jcssun/LightGBM-Based-AI-Model-Runtime-Prediction/README.md

 ## Data Preparation
 The data used in this project resides in the `./data/tpugraphs/npz/tile/xla` directory.
 Each data file contains multiple features which are pre-processed and sampled for training the model.
+* As we are having an insane amount of data, a few .npz file sample is provided.
+* Full dataset can be downloaded from: https://www.kaggle.com/competitions/predict-ai-model-runtime/data.

 ## Model Training
 * We employ a `LightGBM Ranker` to train our model.
 The ranker uses features such as node characteristics and configuration parameters to predict the performance ranks within different groups.